-1.1 PROFESSIONAL LEARNING COMMUNITIES: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actuals were slightly higher than expected due to additional PE staff.
+Action 1.1 PROFESSIONAL LEARNING COMMUNITIES: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.

+Estimated Actuals were slightly higher than expected due to hiring a credentialed PE Specialist staff.

-1.2 INTERVENTION TEACHER: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures Estimated Actuals were slightly higher than expected due to higher needs of student interventions.
+Action 1.2 INTERVENTION TEACHER: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.

+Estimated Actuals were slightly higher than expected due to higher needs of student interventions.
 As a result, the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services were also higher.

-1.3 BENCHMARKS: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actuals were slightly lower due to second year of implementation savings.
+Action 1.3 BENCHMARKS: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Estimated Actuals were significantly lower due to multi-year of purchase savings.

-1.4 LIBRARY CLERK: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actuals were slightly lower due to Librarian Clerk being a Classified instead of Certificated employee.
+Action 1.4 LIBRARY CLERK: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Estimated Actuals were slightly higher due to initial Librarian Clerk leaving mid-year and the hiring of another Librarian Clerk with more skill.

-1.5 INDUCTION COACHES/SERVICES FCSS: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actuals were slightly higher due to costs affiliated with Coaching services.
+Action 1.5 INDUCTION COACHES/SERVICES FCSS: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.

+Estimated Actuals were slightly lower due to anticipated increases in costs affiliated with Induction Coaching services.

-1.6 BASE PROGRAM: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actuals were slightly higher due to additional costs needed to provide services to school, increases for basic services and materials.
+Action 1.6 BASE PROGRAM: There were material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Estimated Actuals were significantly higher due to additional costs needed to provide services to school, increases for basic services and materials and increases in Classified Salary Schedule.